Arndtman/PokeDude-Automation-Scripting/README.md

 # PokeDude-Automation-Scripting
 Automation, Scripting, and Basic AI development for an Online Multiplayer Pokemon game I enjoy.

-This suite is protected under software license stated clearly below.
+This suite is protected under the software license stated clearly below.

 Included in this suite: